chollinger93/ink-free/README.md

   - Change the background color for Syntax Highlighting, otherwise we're looking at grey code on a grey background
   - Added some classes for a Back button

-It is also missing several features, which might be added later:
+It is also missing some features, which might be added later:
 - Dark mode
-- Tests against optional configurations

 ## Demo
 ![Screenshot](images/screenshot.png "Ink-Free theme")